Learn the basics of Microsoft Ad Grants with this quick guide.

 • Volunteer experiences

-In particular, if your museum has multiple locations or partners with other museums, global museum access is a great selling point.
-Cultural enthusiasts tend to be interested in memberships that offer added admission to other museums.
+If your museum has multiple locations or partners with other museums, global museum access is a great selling point.
+Travelers and individuals changing addresses will be happy to have consistent benefits, no matter where they are.

 How do members apply?

-1. Visit your museum’s website.
-From there, locate the membership tab that should be embedded in a top, bottom, or side menu.
+1. Visit the museum’s website.
+From there, locate the membership tab, which is usually embedded in a top, bottom, or side menu.

 How can museums create a membership program?

 Are you ready to implement a museum membership program?
-Managing memberships can be tricky.
-Everything from event registration to payment methods can be difficult to keep up with among other museum operations.
+Managing memberships can be tricky, requiring museums to balance everything from event registration to payment processing to weekly newsletter communication.
+Fortunately, software can help.

-A helpful CRM (customer relationship management) platform can streamline the museum membership process to retain current members while recruiting new ones.
+A robust customer relationship management (CRM) platform or association management software (AMS) can streamline the museum membership process to help you retain current members while recruiting new ones.
 An effective management system can level up your membership process in a variety of ways, including:

 • Flexible payment features and automatic renewals.
-Make it easy for members to sign-up using a wide range of payment options.
+Make it easy for members to sign up by offering a wide range of payment options.

 • Add-on donations.
 Transform members into donors by analyzing unique visitor and member data profiles.

 • Mobile sales and digital membership cards.
-Make your membership cards easily accessible so members can scan their phones and breeze through the museum check-in process.
+Make your membership cards easy to access so members can scan their phones and breeze through the museum check-in process.

 Other Resources to Explore